-In 2015, we had the simple idea that the unquenchable demand for energy and the need to take care of the planet would require the creation of a different kind of energy company.
-BKV was created, and since then, we have enlisted the smartest talent, set aggressive operational targets, and defined a clear strategic path to lead the industry toward the safe and profitable production of net-zero natural gas.
+In seven years, BKV Corporation has become one of the top 20 gas-weighted natural gas producers in the United States and the largest natural gas producer in the Barnett Shale.
+We had the simple idea that the unquenchable demand for energy and the need to take care of the planet would require the creation of a different kind of energy company.
+BKV was created in 2015, and since then, we have enlisted the smartest talent, set aggressive operational targets, and defined a clear strategic path to lead the industry toward the safe and profitable production of net-zero natural gas.